GSS111/azureinterviewquestions/README.md

 6. What are Network Security Groups?
 Network Security Groups are ACLs to permit or deny traffic between subnets and NICs, in a VNET.

+7. What is the purpose of channels?
+Channels allow you to treat a release differently based on criteria.
+E.G. hotfixes, feature branches, etc.

+8. What is the purpose of lifecycles?
+Lifecycles determine the promotion to different environments in the release e.g. DEV, UAT, PROD.

 7. Can you explain Azure Service Fabric?
 It is a distributed system platform, which makes it easy to pack, deploy and manage the micro services.

+# Architecture Questions

+How can you scale a database without just increasing capacity of a single machine while maintaining ACID?
+How to choose between relational database and noSQL?
+What advantages a NoSQL database like MongoDB has, comparing to MySQL?
+How to manage API versions?
+How to reduce load time of a dynamic website?
+How to reduce load time of a static website?

+# Software Engineering Interview Questions
+Describe a dev/test/production workflow using GIT Feature branching vs trunk based development Advantages of requiring pull requests and approvals

+# Octopus Deploy Interview Questions

 8. What are script modules?
 Script modules allow users to create PowerShell functions or Cmdlets that could later on be used in deployment processes across multiple projects.